-Infection with P. vivax and P. ovale, the parasites can remain dormant in the liver for several months up to about 4 years, thus delaying onset of symptoms or causing relapses of malaria infection as they reactivate.
+In P. vivax and P. ovale malaria, the parasites can remain in the liver for several months up to about 4 years, thus delaying onset of symptoms or causing relapses of malaria infection as they reactivate.

 P. malariae, if untreated, can stay in the blood for several decades.

 Preventative malaria medication reduces but does not always completely prevent the development of malaria itself.
 Any malaria symptoms (fever, shivers, sweating, backache, joint pains, headache, vomiting, diarrhoea, cough) within a year of travel should be checked with a doctor.